Vision ♦ Mission ♦ Focus ♦ Values

 - Outreach to justice involved people who are experiencing homelessness

-- Believe in the value of community partnerships
+- Authentic community partnerships

-- Treat all with respect, compassion, honesty and humanity
+- Respect, compassion, honesty and humanity

-- Believe that each of us holds the potential for positive change
+- Each person’s potential for positive change

 Board of Directors

 - Carolyn Stevens, Treasurer